Questions you may be consider before deciding to contact me

 You may choose to change some of your behaviours but first we will work on being comfortable with who you are.
 That is when we see the long lasting change taking place.

 The professional relationship I build with you in counselling is significant to enable therapy to be effective.
-At no time will I be judging you or telling you what to do.
+At no time will I be judging you or giving advice.

 How do I pay?